f1se4/portfolio/md/dashboard/dashboard.md

 #### urls.py

-The views need an additional objects that belongs to views layers which are the 'url' defintion.
+The views need an additional objects that belongs to views layers which are the 'url' definition.
 Here you define url path and which function view is called, here you import also dash-plotly-django references, you will also to modify some lines in setting file, and you can find all these in the documentation ([django-plotly-dash](https://github.com/GibbsConsulting/django-plotly-dash)), here you will find also django wiki add-on implemented as FAQ tool for users.

 ```python
 from django.contrib import admin